 Dropping or breaking

 When you are handling and moving your personal property items they can get damaged or broken.
 This type of loss would not be a covered claim unless you endorsed your policy with “Special Risk” coverage on personal property (HO-5 form or equivalent).
 Even with “Special Risk” coverage there are exclusions for fragile items like china and glass.
-For valuable items that can be easily broken you can provide breakage coverage if you “Schedule” those items for additional coverage.
+For valuable items that can be easily broken you can provide breakage coverage if you “Schedule” those items for additional coverage and premium.

 Damage by vehicles